kubernetes/cloud-provider-openstack/docs/using-cinder-csi-plugin.md

 search-order = configDrive,metadataService
 ```

-> NOTE: if your openstack cloud has cert (which means you already has cafile definition in cloud-config), please make sure that you also updated the volumes list of `cinder-csi-controllerplugin.yaml` and `cinder-csi-nodeplugin.yaml` to include the cacert. e.g following sample then mount the volume to the pod as well.
+> NOTE: if your openstack cloud has cert (which means you already has [ca-file](provider-configuration.md#global-optional-parameters) definition in cloud-config), please make sure that you also updated the volumes list of `cinder-csi-controllerplugin.yaml` and `cinder-csi-nodeplugin.yaml` to include the cacert. e.g following sample then mount the volume to the pod as well.

 ```
 volumes: